wp-plugins/mmww/readme.txt

 Figure out how to put keywords into a taxonomy if that's what the user wants.

-Get the MS-set Rating item to work properly.
+Get the Microsoft Windows Explorer-set Rating item to work properly.

 Add support for the Yet Another Photo Blog (YAPB) [plugin]{http://wordpress.org/extend/plugins/yet-another-photoblog/}